blackstarstudios/Lorehuin/Lorehuin/Locations/Places/shops.md

+# Shops

 Shops are the life blood of towns and cities where merchants can sell their wares in their own buildings